snickell/universal/README.md

 At best, maybe you have a custom patch here or there, a long list of custom settings, and use flexible programs like neovim or vscode where you've assembled a long list of (prefab) extensions and modules you layer into the program.
-But, still...
+But, still, cmon: cybperunk we ain't.

 Desktop and application-wise, we all pretty much live in either a Sears Robuck Craftsman Argyle bungalow, a Montgomery Ward Wardway Florence colonial, or there's a few hippies that built their hosues from one of several prefab modular vendors.

-In contrast, I expect universal programs to be very personal and get wild, really wild.
+In contrast, I expect to get very personal really wild.

 Maybe, finally, we'll have personal computers.